Florida Folklife Council

 Term: 1/30/24 – 1/30/2028

 Dr. Fromm is the former Coordinator of the Graduate Certificate in Museum Studies program at Florida International University.
 Dr. Fromm, a folklorist and museum specialist, has over thirty years of experience in museums and community projects in Ohio, Oklahoma, and Florida.
-Her work has ranged from institutions which emphasize ethnic cultural diversity to historic preservation.
+Her work has ranged from institutions which emphasize ethnic cultural differences to studies in historic preservation.
 Dr. Fromm has published articles on immigrant-ethnic groups in America, Native Americans in museums, multicultural museums, historic preservation and community, Jews in Greece, Sephardic folklore, Greek folklore, and folk art.
 Fromm is the past-President of the International Committee of Museums of Ethnography, an international committee of the International Council of Museums.

 Dr. Lanlan Kuang

-Associate Professor, UCF
+Professor, UCF

 Orlando